Philip M. Parker: Online reference works

-Parker is also involved—as an entrepreneur publisher and editor—in new media reference work projects.
+Parker is also involved in new media reference work projects.
 He is the creator of Webster's Online Dictionary: The Rosetta Edition, a multilingual online dictionary created in 1999.
-It uses the "Webster's" name, which is now in the public domain.
+It uses the "Webster's" name, which is in the public domain.
 This site compiles different online dictionaries and encyclopedias including Webster's Revised Unabridged Dictionary (1913), Wiktionary, and Wikipedia.

 Automatically generated books

 Most of Parker's automatically generated books target niche markets (the "long tail" concept).
 Examples include: